james-spears/go-server/README.md

-# Google maps service
+# HTTP/S Service

-The goal of this project is to create a minimal and reliable Google maps service exposing various Google maps APIs to end user applications.
+The goal of this project is to create a minimal and reliable HTTP/S service.

 ## Default Ports